 The Political Aspect of Yugocar Adventure

-PETER: And the political aspect?
+PETER KORCHNAK: And the political aspect?

-ANTONIJA: Well, you know how I would describe it?
-So, when you have elections to win— I mean, Trump won on elections by repeating “Let’s make great America… make America great again”.
+ANTONIJA BUNTAK: Well, you know how I would describe it?
+So, when you have elections to win— I mean, Trump won on elections by repeating “Let’s make America great again”.
 So did he talk a lot about GDP, boring stuff and so on?
 No, he didn’t.
 So, the thing, same thing is here in Croatia.
 Here in Croatia the problem is that the politicians will never talk about percents, unemployment.
 These are boring stuff that no one is interested in.
 The things how elections are won over here is by stirring the pot and by going on the emotional side and by talking about Yugoslavia.

 One of the hilarious statements that our president had for newspaper somewhere in Switzerland** was that she had lived in Yugoslavia and that she always wanted to eat a yogurt.
 Yugoslavia had the biggest dairy industry there was in Europe at the time and currently we have on our TV the commercial of milk and, I mean, one of the dairy companies that is celebrating its sixtieth birthday, so obviously it existed in Yugoslavia, and everybody, I mean we were like “what is she talking about”.
 We have so many kinds of yogurt that—okay, we didn’t have imported yogurt—but we had our yogurt.
 I mean, what’s the deal with that?
 I mean, now in Croatia we have big promotion of eating Croatian food, so… I just don’t get it.

 So, basically I would say that it’s just things that are currently still in Croatia… This is how the elections are won in Croatia, by stirring the pot and by playing those kind of…cheap cards, but I don’t think it will last for too long.
-I am giving them another decade and that’s it, and then I think, at that point, they will have to start to talk about the boring stuff, like GDP, unemployment, education and so on.
+I am giving them another decade and that’s it, and then I think, at that point, they will have to start to talk about the boring stuff, like GDP, unemployment, education, and so on.

-I would say the biggest problem is that the war was never qualified as an aggression of another country.
-It was qualified as a civil war which it wasn’t by all means; it was not a civil war.
+The biggest problem is that the war was never qualified as an aggression of another country.
+It was qualified as a civil war, which it wasn’t by all means, it was not a civil war.
 Uh, and the issue is that when Milošević’s army entered from the east, they were still called Yugoslavia because Serbia and Montenegro were still called Yugoslavia for another couple of years, even though Croatia, Slovenia, Bosnia, Macedonia declared independence, they were only two left, but still kept the name and the anthem, the coat of arms and the rest and so on.
 So the biggest problem is that people have the memory of Yugoslav National Army, but it was not the Yugoslav National Army, it was the Serbian branch, I mean that Milošević’s controlled branch of Yugoslav National Army, so that, the problem is the terminology, definitely, and the thing is that over here the elections are won by twisting the terminology.